-State statute authorizes the Authority to invest in obligations of the U.S. Treasury, agencies, and instrumentalities, repurchase agreements, certificates of deposit or time deposits insured by the FDIC, and the local government investment pool.
+State statute authorizes the Authority to invest in obligations of the U.S. Treasury, agencies, and instrumentalities, certificates of deposit or time deposits insured by the Federal Deposit Insurance Corporation (FDIC), and the Commonwealth of Virginia's Local Government Investment Pool.
 The Authority's investments are separately invested and reinvested by the Trustee, at the direction of the Authority, in accordance with the statues of the Commonwealth of Virginia and the Indenture.
+Investments are valued at fair value.